-Innovative integrated products and attractive supplementary services – such as TV and music options, and smart home – are becoming increasingly important for our competitive position with consumers, while cloud services, security applications, and solutions for Industry 4.0 are gaining in significance with business customers.
-We are also setting ourselves apart from other providers with our download and upload bandwidths, the mobile data volumes we include in our rate plans, and innovations in our rate plans.
+Innovative integrated products and attractive supplementary services – such as TV and music options, and smart home – are becoming increasingly important for our competitive position with consumers, while cloud services, security applications and solutions for Industry 4.0 are gaining in significance with business customers.
+We are also setting ourselves apart from other providers with our download and upload bandwidths, and the mobile data volumes we include in our rate plans.

 The mobile communications market in Germany is dominated by three providers, each with its own network infrastructure, who deploy 4G/LTE technology to ensure that the majority of the population has access to high-speed mobile Internet.
-By contrast, the fixed-network broadband market hosts a large number of players with differing infrastructures – from national through to regional providers.
-We are assuming that competition from cable network operators will remain intense and that the number of providers who have their own DSL and fiber-optic networks will increase.
+The fixed-network broadband market is a different matter: It is characterized by a large number of competitors – from national to regional providers – with differing infrastructures.
+We are assuming not only that the number of cable network operators will continue to rise, but that the number of providers of DSL and fiber-optic networks will increase, too.

-The ICT market is expected to see further growth in the next two years in line with the ongoing improvement of the global economy, while cost pressure and strong competition are expected to persist.
-At the same time, we expect the digital transformation to stoke demand for solutions for cloud services, big data, smart network services such as Industry 4.0, the Internet of Things, and M2M as well as for the mobilization of business processes and ICT security (cyber security).
+The ICT market is expected to see renewed growth in the next two years in line with the recovery of the global economy.
+Persistent cost pressure and intense competition will remain features of the ICT market.
+At the same time, we expect the digital transformation to stoke demand for solutions for cloud services, big data, smart network services such as Industry 4.0, the Internet of Things, and M2M as well as for the mobilization of business processes and ICT security.

-We estimate that the ICT markets will develop along divergent paths in the two main market segments:
+We estimate that the ICT markets will develop along divergent paths in the telecommunications and IT services market segments.

-- Telecommunications: The highly competitive fixed-network telecommunications market for large business customers remains challenging.
-Innovative change, intense competition, constant price erosion, and the interventions of national regulators are all likely to diminish total market revenues, even though both mobile data services business and the Internet of Things will continue to grow in the coming years.
+- Telecommunications: The highly competitive telecommunications market remains challenging.
+Innovative change, intense competition, ongoing price erosion, and the interventions of national regulators are all likely to diminish total market revenues, even though both mobile data services business and the Internet of Things will continue to grow in the coming years.

-- IT services: The clear growth in the market for IT services in the reporting year is likely to continue in 2018 and 2019.
-At the same time, this market is undergoing a radical transformation, e.g., due to ongoing standardization and automation, demand for smart services, and the changes being wrought by cloud services in outsourcing business.
-Further challenges have arisen in the shape of digitalization, the growing importance of ICT security (cyber security), big data, and increasing mobility.
-Traditional IT business is likely to decline due to price competition, while cloud services, mobility, and cyber security may reach double-digit growth.
-In view of this, we continue to plan to step up investments in growth markets – especially in digitalization, cloud services, cyber security, and smart network solutions for the healthcare sector, the public sector (smart city), and the automotive industry.
+- IT services: After strong growth in the reporting period, we expect the market for IT services to continue growing steadily in 2017 and 2018.
+At the same time, the market is undergoing a radical transformation, e.g., due to ongoing standardization, demand for smart services, and the changes being wrought by cloud services in the outsourcing segment.
+Further challenges have arisen in the shape of ongoing digitization, the growing importance of ICT security, big data, and increasing mobility.
+Traditional ICT business is likely to decline due to price competition, while cloud services, mobility, and cyber-security should record double-digit growth.
+Against this backdrop, we intend to continue increasing our investment spending in growth markets such as digitization, cloud services, cyber-security, and intelligent network solutions for the healthcare sector or the automotive industry.